-Under these circumstances, the coupling head can become detached from the towball and the caravan/trailer can break away from the tow vehicle.
-The coupling head and towball must therefore be checked IMMEDIATELY before future use.
-Any faulty parts must be changed IMMEDIATELY.
+Under these circumstances, the coupling head can become detached from the tow ball and the caravan/ trailer can break away from the tow vehicle.
+The coupling head and tow ball must therefore be checked IMMEDIATELY before future use.
+Any faulty parts must be changes IMMEDIATELY.